Interactions of galaxies outside clusters and massive groups: Discussion and Conclusions

 \section{Discussion and Conclusions}

 In this paper we have studied various physical properties of mainly passively evolving field galaxies from low density regions of SDSS.
 Effects of the nearest neighbor distance, the nearest neighbor’s morphology, and the large-scale background density are examined.
 In order to better understand the effect of the nearest neighbor galaxy, we have removed all those galaxies from our analysis that lie within the virial radius of their second nearest neighbor.
-We have hoped to remove the biases in galaxy properties due to morphology misclassification by using an accurate automated morphology classifier \citep{2005ApJ...635L..29P} combined with careful visual inspection.
-Mass transfer between interacting galaxies \citep{1977egsp.conf..401T} can help us better understand the reason for decrease in early type fraction of galaxies as the target galaxies approach a late type neighbor galaxy (see Figure \ref{fig2}) within their virial radius.
-In such a scenario, the early type galaxy can acquire cold gas from the late type neighbor enabling the former to form a disk and transform itself to a late type galaxy \citep{2008ApJ...674..784P}.
-Figure \ref{fig5} indicates that at fixed background density the isolated galaxies are comparatively brighter and among isolated galaxies the brighter ones lie in higher density environments.
+We have hoped to remove the biases in galaxy properties due to morphology misclassification by using an accurate automated morphology classifier combined with careful visual inspection.
+Mass transfer between interacting galaxies can help us better understand the reason for decrease in early type fraction of galaxies as the target galaxies approach a late type neighbor galaxy (see Figure \ref{fig2}) within their virial radius.
+In such a scenario, the early type galaxy can acquire cold gas from the late type neighbor enabling the former to form a disk and transform itself to a late type galaxy (Park {\em et al.} 2008).
+We find that at fixed background density the isolated galaxies are comparatively brighter and among isolated galaxies the brighter ones lie in higher density environments.
 It can serve as the evidence of transformation of the galaxy luminosity class through the merger process.
 Our analysis reconfirms the importance of radius of the galaxy plus dark halo systems as a distance scale inside which most of the galaxy properties start to be sensitive to both the nearest neighbor’s distance and its morphology.
-The gravitationally bound pair of galaxies orbit each other within the virial radius resulting in repeated hydrodynamic interactions contributing to change in properties of the orbiting galaxies.
-Our study emphasize the importance of neighbor galaxy's morphology in either enhancing or suppressing of star formation activity (see e.g. middle column of Figure \ref{fig6}) of target galaxy which has long been assumed to only increase due to the internal mass perturbed by the tidal force of the neighbor \citep{1987AJ.....93.1011K,2004MNRAS.355..874N,2011MNRAS.412..591P}.
-Such a relation between morphology and star formation activity can be attributed to hydrodynamic interactions between approaching galaxies.
-Ram pressure effects experienced due to the collision with the hot gas of the neighbor elliptical galaxy can explain the change in star formation activity of the late type galaxy.
-In order to analyze the robustness of our findings against the choice of neighbor selection parameter($\Delta M_r$), we restudied the behavior of equivalent width of $H\alpha$ line using different samples of galaxies that are constrained to have brighter as well as fainter neighbors than themselves.
-Figure \ref{fig9} represents a scenarios in which the two distinct target galaxy populations exhibit similar behavior of $W(H\alpha)$ as a function of neighbor separation.
-Well inside the virial radius, $W(H\alpha)$ decreases slightly as we traverse the galaxy populations having fainter neighbors (solid cyan line, Figure \ref{fig9}) to those having brighter neighbors(dotted magenta line).
-We can fit the $W(H\alpha)$ as a function of $r_p/r_{vir,nei}$ using the function where C is the measure of the value outside the virial radius of the neighbor.
-The slight decrease in $W(H\alpha)$ as a function of neighbor brightness for passive galaxies may be related to exchange of gas between interacting galaxies.
+The gravitationally bound pair of galaxies orbit each other within the virial radius resulting in repeated hydrodynamic interactions contributing to change in properties of the orbiting galaxies. {Our study emphasize the importance of neighbor galaxy's morphology in either enhancing or suppressing of star formation activity (see e.g. middle column of Figure \ref{fig6}) of target galaxy which has long been assumed to only increase due to the internal mass perturbed by the tidal force of the neighbor (Kennicutt {\em et al.} 1987; Nikolic {\em et al.} 2004; Patton {\em et al.} 2011)}.{ Such a relation between morphology and star formation activity can be attributed to hydrodynamic interactions between approaching galaxies.
+Ram pressure effects experienced due to the collision with the hot gas of the neighbor elliptical galaxy can explain the change in star formation activity of the late type galaxy}. where C is the measure of the value outside the virial radius of the neighbor.